2026 World Cup Power Rankings: Every Team Ranked From 48 to 1

 Key player: Midfielder Ellyes Skhiri (Eintracht Frankfurt)

-Tunisia has never advanced out of the group stage at a World Cup — although it has won a game at each of the last two tournaments.
+Tunisia has never advanced out of the group stage at a World Cup — although it won games at each of the last two tournaments.
 I'm still not expecting this team to make the knockout stage this summer.

 Group F schedule: Sweden (June 14), Japan (June 20), Netherlands (June 25)